mkadrlik/RegisterNugetToOfflinePackages.App/README.md

 # Name:
 - RegisterNugetToOfflinePackages.App
 # Purpose:
-- Console app that writes nupkg files and adds to VS Offline Packages folder for offline use.
+- Console app that writes nupkg files and adds to path defined in app.conig (currently using VS Offline Packages folder) for offline use.

 # Use:
 - When built: Run the exe file with a folder path (it can be a parent level folder, if desired) argument: